justusm00/ebc-project/README.md

 - If we can't get to 15 minutes in our presentation :D

-# Code workflow for gap filling
+# Workflow for gap filling

+## Install required python libraries

+Run pip install -r requirements.txt

 ## Preprocessing